pikapods/docs.pikapods.com/tutorials/photo/immich-1-basics/index.md

 ### Part 5: How to Create and Share an Album on Immich

-Once you’ve uploaded your photos and created a secure, alternative to Google Photos back up for your images and videos, it’s time to organise your photos into albums.
+Once you’ve uploaded your photos and created a secure alternative to Google Photos backup for your images and videos, it’s time to organise your photos into albums.
 In this way, you’ll be able to share your memories with your friends and family by simply sending them a link to your album!
 Here’s how you can create albums on Immich: